SHSR2001/3dcdsc.github.io/docs/gtc/android/day2-firebase-intro.md

-# Day 2 Part 0: Introduction to Firebase
+# Day 2: Introduction to Firebase

 ## Our App So Far